 The .NET Core interface requires its native Windows dependencies when deploying to Windows, its native Linux dependencies when deploying to Linux, and its native macOS dependencies when deploying to macOS.

-There are three plug-ins with supporting DLL files:
+There are three optional plug-ins with supporting library files:

 |DL180XPS2PDF.ppi||XPS to PDF conversion|

 |DL180PDFProcessor.ppi||PDF/A and PDF/X conversions|

 These two library files are needed if you want to use the plug-ins:

 Optical Character Recognition (OCR) processing

 The Java and .NET interfaces for the Adobe PDF Library provide an Optical Character Recognition (OCR) feature that can recognize images in a PDF document.
 The OCR utility recognizes text within each image, and then allows you to save that text to a new PDF export file, with that text underlaying the image where it was found.